 9:30 a.m. - 10:00 a.m.
 PAST-PRESIDENTS MEET UP 9:30 a.m. - 10:00 a.m.
 Special Interest Group Meetings - Latinx Professionals SIG Meeting - Transfer Issues & Options SIG Meeting - Asian American & Pacific Islander (AAPI) SIG Meeting - Independent Education Consultants (IEC) SIG Meeting - Faith-Based Schools SIG meeting 10:00 a.m. - 11:00 a.m.
-SUPER SESSION: STUDENT PANEL (PRESENTED BY IDEA) Sometimes it's important to hear it straight from the people who are the direct beneficiaries of incredible access work in college admissions.
-Join us to hear from our student panel.

-11:00 a.m. - 11:30 a.m.
-Break

-11:05 a.m. - 11:15 a.m.
-STRETCH AT YOUR DESK

-Tune in from wherever you are joining #wacacvirtual2021 to learn some simple stretches you can do at your desk when you need a break.
-Caitlin James, WACAC member and certified yoga instructor, will lead you through 10 minutes

-of seated movement.
+SUPER SESSION: STUDENT PANEL (PRESENTED BY IDEA) The Nepantla Program is a competitive four-year commitment dedicated to empower first-generation college students at Nevada State College through mentorship, academic skills, access to resources, community building, and professional success through self-discovery.
+Join #TeamNepantla students and program director as they reimagine opportunities for future enrollment management that focus on access and affordability, student leadership development, cross campus collaboration and relationship building.
+Johanna Araujo, Caltech 11:00 a.m. - 11:30 a.m.
+Break 11:05 a.m. - 11:15 a.m.
+STRETCH AT YOUR DESK Tune in from wherever you are joining #wacacvirtual2021 to learn some simple stretches you can do at your desk when you need a break.
+Caitlin James, WACAC member and certified yoga instructor, will lead you through 10 minutes of seated movement.
 11:30 a.m. - 12:30 p.m.
 Session Blocк C C1: Admission Practices: Territory Both Familiar and New The rules of the game may have changed, but the core of our ethical commitment to a student-centered ethical process remains alive and well.
 Join members of the Admission Practices committee as we discuss AP's shift from monitoring and compliance to education and advocacy.
 How best can we protect and model the spirit of NACAC's Guide to Ethical Practice?
 Matt Lane, Branson School Nikki Chun, California Institute of Technology C2: Jewish On Campus...Beyond Hillel!